Madiun Affair: Aftermath

 Most of FDR leaders were detained and executed, Sumarsono managed to escape.
 He fled Madiun and headed north into Dutch territory.
 He was finally arrested by Dutch troops because of his illegal possession of gold and treasury.
 Although initially the Dutch authorities were suspicious of his involvement in the Madiun Affair, he managed to deceive them with a false identity.
-He was released on July 30, 1949 but was arrested again on October 29 for his identity fraud case.
+He was released on July 30, 1949, but was arrested again on October 29 for his identity fraud case.
 The Dutch kept investigating and on November 11 revealed Sumarsono's identity and his involvement in the Madiun Affair.
 The Dutch authorities decided to execute him in New Guinea.
 Before that happened, however, Sumarsono escaped from prison on December 13.
 He fled to North Sumatera and lived there as a teacher.
-He was arrested again during anti-communist campaign launched by the Indonesian government under Suharto in 1965.
+He was arrested again during the anti-communist campaign launched by the Indonesian government under Suharto in 1965.